monthenry/GraphMaker/README.md

 # CGraphMaker

+Use it <a href="https://32devstudio.github.io/">here</a> or clone the repositorie and use it locally.

 ## About the app

 A slick tool to save time when making control graph.

 ## Existing features